QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 At the end of the example, we got two instances of "MainActivity".
 It's important to consider if this behavior is acceptable or not.
 If not, you should pass flags to your Intent using [Intent#addFlags](https://developer.android.com/reference/android/content/Intent.html#flags).

-👉 For instance, if the user log out, he should not be able to press "back", and go back to the "connected area".
+👉 For instance, if the user logs out, he should not be able to press "back", and go back to the "connected area".

 * Manual "back" <small>(pop out current)</small>